OpenOrienteering/mapper/cove.md

 #### Erode

 This tool removes a small margin from every shape in the image.
+Individual pixels and thin lines will disappear after this operation.

 #### Dilate